-ABQ newlyweds stuck on cruise ship due to reported Coronavirus cases on board
+ABQ newlyweds stuck on cruise ship due to reported coronavirus cases on board

 “You read about these things in the paper but you never think it will be you,” said Susan Boyles.
 “I’m not really apprehensive at all about their health, they are in good health.
 I’m much more concerned about the elderly people who are on that ship.”

-The couple said the ship is heading to the Bay area Monday and it could take a couple days for everyone to get back on land.
+The couple said the ship is heading to the Bay area on Monday and it could take a couple of days for everyone to get back on land.

 The couple still has a way to go before they wind up back in Albuquerque.
 They’ll be taken to either Georgia or Texas for a 14-day quarantine.